 You cannot use domestic dishwasher detergents or tablets in a commercial dishwasher.

 Always use a quality detergent, your hygiene (and your reputation) rely on them.
 (Remember they only have 2-4 minutes of wash time to do the job).
 Dishwashers Direct supply Premium strength dishwashing consumables with free delivery nationwide.

 Would you buy a car and not have it serviced?
 A commercial dishwasher is much the same as a car, the more it is used and the less well it is looked after, the more it will need service and repair.
 Dishwashers Direct can provide planned servicing or provide service on demand, the choice is yours.
 We have our own service engineers and extensive spare parts stocks to keep your machine working for the whole of its service life.

-As you would expect from a specialist in ware washing with 20 years of experience and worldwide sourcing we have the answers for your site.
+As you would expect from a specialist in ware washing with over 25 years of experience and worldwide sourcing we have the answers for your site.
 So, why not test us out and arrange a site visit from one of our experts.